Summary: Hackers urge citizens to vote out lawmakers, but also declare war on the government.

 The activist group has announced a new joint effort to hold politicians accountable to the people.

-“Last year, many of our elected officials let us down by giving in to deep-pocketed lobbyists and passing laws meant to boost corporate profits at the expense of individual liberty,” the groups said in an online flyer.
-“Our Senators and Representatives showed how little they cared about personal freedoms when they voted overwhelmingly to pass the National Defense Authorization Act (NDAA).”
+“Last year, many of our elected officials let us down by giving in to deep-pocketed lobbyists and passing laws meant to boost corporate profits at the expense of individual liberty,” the groups said in

 The NDAA allows for the indefinite detention of terrorism suspects, even U.S. citizens, without trial and expands the use of U.S. military in this country.
 Civil libertarians allege that the law violates due process and other constitutional rights and gives the military authority to engage in civilian law enforcement.